1. Plan, write, revise, and edit short documents and messages that are organized, complete, and tailored to specific audiences.

 First, ensure that you really need an email to represent you because emailing merely to avoid speaking in person or calling by phone can do more harm than good (see §2.3, especially Table 2.3, above on channel selection).
 If an email is necessary, however, then it must be good.
 As people who make decisions about your livelihood, the employers and clients you email can be highly judgmental about the quality of your writing.
 To them it’s an indication of your professionalism, attention to detail, education, and even intelligence.
 The writing quality in a single important email can be the difference between getting hired and getting fired or remaining unemployed.

 Let’s say, for instance, that you get an email from a customer and they mention in it that they’ve been shopping around for a company to do a custom job for them.
 This means they’re emailing other companies with the same inquiry.
 Let’s say also that your competitors offer similar services at similar prices and are similarly reviewed positively online.
 Tough choice for the customer.
 With everything else being equal, the quality of the email responses may be the deciding factor.
 Responding to the customer quickly gives you an advantage because you show them that you can get things done promptly.
 If your email is also well written in a professional style (see §4.5.2 above for the 6 Cs) and error-free in every way due to effective editing and proofreading (see Ch.
-5), you stand a much better chance of getting the job.
+5 above), you stand a much better chance of getting the job.

 Comparing this with another company’s email that came a few days later with multiple writing errors in it, the customer will likely go with the company that wrote the better email.
 Even though the quality of communication doesn’t necessarily guarantee quality of work in the product or service a company provides, customers will assume a connection.
 Indeed, the quality of communication can certainly say volumes about work ethic and attention to detail.